 “[I’m] thrilled there was a simple solution that could make me feel right again.”

 Before making a decision, remember to ask any questions you have.
 This will help you feel confident in your health care provider.
-Seek information on health care provider review sites and ask to speak to past patients, if possible.
-You should feel completely comfortable with your choice of doctor and know that they are listening to your questions and answering them in detail, as well as providing you with information on current research.
+Seek information on health-care provider review sites and ask to speak to past patients, if possible.
+You should feel completely comfortable with your pelvic organ doctor choice and know that they are listening to your questions and answering them in detail, as well as providing you with information on current research of pelvic organ surgery and recovery.

-It is important to understand why your surgeon may be recommending a particular treatment for your prolapse repair.
-You should also ask your surgeon about any specialized training they’ve received in the surgical treatment of prolapse and overall patient experiences
+It is essential to understand why your surgeon may be recommending a particular treatment for your pelvic organ prolapse repair.
+You should also ask your surgeon about any specialized training they’ve received in the surgical treatment of pelvic organ prolapse and overall patient experiences.

-Before scheduling your surgery, ask your surgeon about all aspects related to the procedure you will be receiving, including surgical mesh.
+Before scheduling your pelvic prolapse surgery, ask your surgeon about all aspects related to the procedure you will be receiving, including surgical mesh.

 Prolapse repair procedure is something you should consider if you have: